 Share the risk of heat events with your community, both pre-season and once heat alerts are announced.
-Multiple forms of communication are best because heat-vulnerable people may not have a phone or internet access.
+Multiple forms of communication are best because people at higher risk from heat may not have a phone or internet access.
 Ideas include fliers, posters on community boards or in neighbourhood buildings, newsletters, hosting a heat preparedness event or engaging key community members to spread the message.
-See resources page for links to resources on heat and health, including translated material.
+See Resources page for links to resources on heat and health, including translated material.